luischavesdev/BingoChallenge/README.md

 # Bingo Challenge
 <p align="justify">
-  Bingo implementation done for the GameMath coding challenge.
+Bingo implementation done for a Game Math coding challenge.
 Consists on a simple console application that generates a bingo card, and grants the player access to basic inputs like revealing balls, and choosing whether or not to buy extra balls.
+While clean and concise, additional logic could have been added, like dynamically calculating the cost of extra balls, and showing the player if they are close to completing a pattern.
 </p>

 ## Build/Run Instructions
 <p align="justify">
-  Being a C++ project, you can either choose to build it yourself, or just run the precompiled Linux binary <code>App</code> (compiled with clang in Ubuntu 24), under the respective folder.
-If you want to build the project, run the appropriate script under
-  <code>BuildScripts</code>, and then open the VS solution if you're in Windows, or run the Makefile in Linux.
-Just bear in mind that since the project uses <code>dlopen()</code> to interface with the dynamic
-  library, building the solution is as far as you'll go under Windows.
-I guess supporting Windows is something to consider under future work.
+Being a C++ project, you have to build it according to your system, with Windows and Linux supported out of the box.
+If you want to build the project, run the appropriate script under <code>BuildScripts</code>, and then open the VS solution if you're in Windows, or run the Makefile in Linux.
+In Linux you'll first probably need to mess with the permissions of the .sh script to run it, doing something like <code>chmod +x ./Setup-Linux.sh</code>, and also the permissions on the project root folder, with something like <code>chmod 777 -R "folderName"</code>.
+Be sure to also check if the Makefile is set to Debug or Release according to your needs.
 </p>

 ## Screenshots